Add an Internet Access Rule

 Specify the rule action before you specify other settings including source and destination, or those configurations will be reset when you change the action.

-• The destination can include only content categories and content category lists.
+- The destination can include applications and application categories as well as content categories and content category lists.

 For information about the Isolate action, see Understand Isolated Destinations.